ratan-lab/sumo/README.rst

 Usage
 -----

-Typical workflow includes running *prepare* mode for preparation of similarity matrices from feature matrices, followed by factorization of produced multiplex network (mode *run*).
+**sumo** consists of four subroutines.
+A typical workflow includes running *prepare* mode for preparation of similarity matrices from feature matrices, followed by factorization of produced multiplex network (mode *run*).
 Third mode *evaluate* can be used for comparison of created cluster labels against biologically significant labels.
+A fourth mode *interpret* can be used to detect the importance of each feature in driving the classification.

 prepare
 ^^^^^^^